ecmwf/anemoi-docs/docs/contributing/guidelines.rst

    -  PRs are merged using squash merge to maintain a clean history.
    -  The squash commit message will use the PR title and the description.

-# !
-TODO - add section about regression test for refactor + benchmarking for scientific features

 .. _merging-guidelines: